Cucumber Martini Recipe! Ultimate Guide

 How Strong is the Cucumber Martini?

 Like all martinis, these pack a punch.
-With an 80-proof vodka and a typical dry vermouth, this one mixes up to about 28 percent ABV (56 proof).
+At this level of ABV, two martinis can be even stronger than a full shot of vodka!
+Keep in mind always to drink carefully and only mix if you feel like it.
 That means two martinis are stronger than a straight shot of vodka, so take it slow and think before mixing up the next one.

 Cucumber Martini